 - Garlic.
 If you have fresh garlic, it adds awesome flavor.
 If not, granulated garlic will work too.

 STEP ONE: Add cooked quinoa, shredded cabbage, shredded carrots, black beans and roasted sunflower seeds to a bowl.

-STEP TWO: Whisk cabbage salad dressing ingredients together and pour over salad.
+STEP TWO: Whisk dressing ingredients together and pour over salad.

 STEP THREE: Combine well and enjoy!